-There are 551,737,756 ordinary fully paid shares currently listed on the ASX of which 71,965,794 are currently subject to voluntary escrow until 26 May 2024.
+There are 551,737,756 ordinary fully paid shares currently listed on the ASX of which none are subject to restriction or escrow.

 There is no current on-market buy-back.

 Voting Rights - Fully Paid Ordinary Shares

 Every shareholder present in person or by proxy, attorney or representative has one vote on a show of hands, and on a poll, one vote for each fully paid share.